Cryptocurrency OKB Decreases More Than 3% Within 24 hours - Benzinga

-Over the past 24 hours, OKB's OKB/USD price has fallen 3.63% to $19.36.
-This is opposite to its positive trend over the past week where it has experienced a 2.0% gain, moving from $19.19 to its current price.
+OKB's OKB/USD price has decreased 3.12% over the past 24 hours to $19.85.
+This is contrary to the coins performance over the past week where it has experienced an up-trend of 2.0%, moving from $19.47 to its current price.

 The chart below compares the price movement and volatility for OKB over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-OKB's trading volume has climbed 8.0% over the past week along with the circulating supply of the coin, which has increased 0.14%.
-This brings the circulating supply to 260.14 million.
-According to our data, the current market cap ranking for OKB is #30 at $5.05 billion.
+The trading volume for the coin has increased 81.0% over the past week, while the overall circulating supply of the coin has decreased 0.17%.
+The current market cap ranking for OKB is #31 at $5.15 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.